Global Training Center

 • Also – there was a promise to work to avoid duplication (I VERY much hope this will be true)!

 7. Best practices were discussed, and the 5 components that go into them (Verifiable evidence, Documented process, Senior management buy-in, Systems and checks, Innovation business).
-CBP advised that this is scalable and for the small and medium size businesses, “If you’re sophisticated enough to organize an international transaction – then you can incorporate best practices” (if you want to join CTPAT).
+CBP advised that this is scalable and for small and medium-size businesses, “If you’re sophisticated enough to organize an international transaction – then you can incorporate best practices” (if you want to join CTPAT).

-8. We can expect Portal 2.0 to be more user friendly.
-Aa whole new IT crew is working on it.
+8. We can expect Portal 2.0 to be more user-friendly.
+A whole new IT crew is working on it.
 Note the 3 password questions are gone, you can now easily reset your password.
-In the future you’ll also be able to use chrome and the internet browser of your choice.
-For now, stick to explorer (for Portal 2.0 anyways!).
-SVI numbers are officially obsolete, now you can send a status email to non SVI partners (under the SVI field).
+In the future, you’ll also be able to use Chrome and the internet browser of your choice.
+For now, stick to Explorer (for Portal 2.0 anyways!).
+SVI numbers are officially obsolete, now you can send a status email to non-SVI partners (under the SVI field).

 Thank you,